stefanofa/awesome/TOPICS.md

 *   [Blaizzy/mlx-vlm](https://github.com/Blaizzy/mlx-vlm) - MLX-VLM is a package for inference and fine-tuning of Vision Language Models (VLMs) on your Mac using MLX.

-## mlx

-*   [Blaizzy/mlx-vlm](https://github.com/Blaizzy/mlx-vlm) - MLX-VLM is a package for inference and fine-tuning of Vision Language Models (VLMs) on your Mac using MLX.

-*   [osaurus-ai/osaurus](https://github.com/osaurus-ai/osaurus) - Own your AI.
-The native macOS harness for AI agents -- any model, persistent memory, autonomous execution, cryptographic identity.
-Built in Swift.
-Fully offline.
-Open source.

 ## molmo

 *   [Blaizzy/mlx-vlm](https://github.com/Blaizzy/mlx-vlm) - MLX-VLM is a package for inference and fine-tuning of Vision Language Models (VLMs) on your Mac using MLX.